yach2072/math2001-fall2018/README.md

 It may be possible for some students to get by with just the lecture notes, but that is not recommended.

-### Alterntive References
+### Alternative References
-Here are some other (optional) supplementary textbooks that students might find useful:
+Here are some other books that might be helpful.

 1. [How To Prove It](https://www.amazon.com/How-Prove-Structured-Approach-2nd/dp/0521675995/) by Daniel J. Velleman.